geekabhinav007/TOC-Short/docs/regular.md

 ## Regular Grammar

+Type 3 has two types of gammer Left linear grammer and Right linear grammer.

 ### What is grammer?

 A grammar G can be formally written as a 4-tuple (V, T, P, S) where −